 Even sunsets can benefit from this treatment.
-I processed the photo below applying a high color temperature setting to emphasize the warmth of the image.
+I developed the photo below in Lightroom Classic, and applied a high color temperature setting to emphasize the warmth of the light.

 Alternatively, if you are shooting at dusk, then use a lower color temperature to enhance the natural blue hues of the light.

-You can play on this in Lightroom using Split Toning to apply a mix of warm and cool hues to your photos.
-That’s the technique I used to develop this portrait (there’s a step by step guide to how I processed it in Mastering Lightroom: Book Four – The Photos).
+You can play on this in Lightroom Classic using Color Grading to apply a mix of warm and cool hues to your photos.
+That’s the technique I used to develop this portrait.

 Bright colors against a neutral background